The below settings are to be used in section

 query_log_mode = 666

-read_buffer.
-Also you may set read_buffer_docs on per-index basis; that value will override anything set on server's config level.
+You may also want to set read_buffer_docs on per-index basis; that value will override anything set on server's config level.

 read_buffer_docs = 128K

-read_buffer.
-Also you may set read_buffer_hits on per-index basis; that valuewill override anything set on server's config level.
+You may also want to set read_buffer_hits on per-index basis; that valuewill override anything set on server's config level.

 read_buffer_hits = 128K